 The open Enrollment period currently runs November 1 – December 15 of each year.
 However, you may qualify for a Special Enrollment Period if you've had certain life events, including losing health coverage, moving, getting married, having a baby, or adopting a child.

 You can also visit CoverME.gov for more information.

 Although businesses with 1-49 employees are not required to offer insurance coverage, many small business owners want to provide their employees with health benefits.

-- The Maine Bureau of Insurance provides information on Shopping for Health Insurance specifically for small business owners.
+The Maine Bureau of Insurance provides a Guide to Health Insurance specifically for small business owners.